-Note: The configured prefix length might not display correctly in the web interface, but the prefix used by the camera will be the configured length.
+Note: The configured prefix length in specific in the prefix used by the camera will be the configured length.
+Note: The configured prefix length might not display correctly in the web interface, but d.

-d.
 In the Default Gateway field, type the default gateway you prefer to use.
 You can only assign a default gateway if RA is disabled.